djmaze/swm/README.md

 ## Introduction

-Docker swarm mode is a container orchestration system with the just the right level of abstraction for small to medium sized infrastructures.
+Docker swarm mode is a container orchestration system with just the right level of abstraction for small to medium sized infrastructures.
 In contrast to alternatives like Kubernetes, it has a relatively low level of complexity while being quite developer-friendly.

 That said, the current interface is lacking especially in terms of managing cluster nodes and applications. `swm` aims to be the missing piece for managing services and containers using *infrastructure as code* with a minimum amount of boilerplate.